 The Vertex-Pro interfaces with a compressor's recycle, or anti-surge, valve to control a compressor section relative to its performance map surge line.
 Two compressor sections, or loops, with a variety of instrument locations can be accommodated (See Appendix B and the Vertex-Pro Configuration-General configuration section in Chapter 5).
 The user may choose either of two compressor map implementations, the Standard Performance Map Algorithm or Universal Performance Map Algorithm, described in detail in Chapter 3.
 Either algorithm will accurately represent the current compressor operating point.
-The Vertex-Pro compressor control can also assist process control functions to boost compressor suction pressure or limit discharge pressure by modulating the compressor anti-surge valve.
+The Vertex-Pro compressor suction pressure or limit discharge pressure by modulating the compressor anti-surge valve.